 A fibre Internet connection will produce the lowest possible latency and jitter, much more bandwidth, and more reliability.

-It is important to note that not all places can get fibre all the way into the residence which is known as fibre-to-the-home (FTTH).
+The best connection you can get is fibre-to-the-home (FTTH).
 This means that Bell will bring optical fibre cable right into your residence.
 Unfortunately this is not available in all areas.

 Some places can only get fibre to a point that is some distance away from the residence and then copper (telephone) cable is used the rest of the way.
 This is known as fibre-to-the-curb (FTTC) which is sometimes called fibre-to-the-node (FTTN).
 One problem with FTTC/FTTN is that you never know exactly how low the latency will be because it will depend on how far you are from the fibre node.
 In Ottawa we’ve seen people on FTTC/FTTN with latency to our servers as low as 5 to 6ms (compared to 2 – 5ms on FTTH) but some as high as 15ms.